kushal-chat/AC215_datadetox/README.md

 ### 1. Data Source

 Our data source for RAG are markdown files coming from the [HuggingFace Transformers documentation](https://github.com/huggingface/transformers/tree/main/src/transformers/models).

+- Download the whole folder using tools like [download-directory.github.io](https://download-directory.github.io/)
+- Save all the markdown files inside `data/model_doc` folder.
+- if `data/model_doc` doesn't exist, create it.

 **Data Preservation Note**: We intentionally did not preprocess the `.md` files downloaded from HuggingFace, to preserve all the details of the foundation model data.
 This ensures that the RAG system has access to complete and accurate information about each foundation model.